nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Get Inventory

-The inventory sub-command provides for having inventory details.
-Providing what hosts are in what inventory.
+The inventory sub-command provides inventories avalable and the details of those inventories.

 ### Get Projects